SHIH CHIEN UNIVERSITY

 Q: How do I select my courses for my semester?
-A: You will select your courses at the orientation in the beginning of the semester.
+A: You will select your courses at the orientation at the beginning of the semester.

 Q: What study level are the courses at Shih Chien University?
-A: There are both Bachelor and Master level courses available.
+A: There are both Bachelor’s and Master’s level courses available.

 Q: When can I start my visa application?
 A: You can start your visa application process after receiving the official acceptance letter from the university.
 The letter will be sent to you at the latest one month before the start of the semester.